void

 Literature

 Kraków is mentioned by Švejk in conversation with Mrs. Müllerová when he informs her that he has been called up for service.
-Here it is revealed that the Russians have almost reached the city, something that corresponds with the military situation at the end of November 1914.
+Here it is revealed that the Russians have almost reached the city, which corresponds with the military situation at the end of November 1914.

 Background

-Until 1918 Kraków was part of Cisleithania and even enjoyed the status as a separate crown land within Galicia.
+Until 1918, Kraków was part of Cisleithania and even enjoyed the status of a separate crown land within Galicia.

 Jaroslav Hašek in Kraków

 A letter from the Frýdek police dated 6 August 1903 sheds more light on the circumstances.
-Here it is informed that Hašek stated that he was a reporter for a newspaper, had worked for Banka Slavia until 28 May 1903 and had travelled across Galicia and Hungary since.
-His mother had on behalf of the paper sent him 24 crowns on 1 August.
-On that day he was still in Kraków but five days later the money had been spent.
-The police also reveals that his clothing was in a bad state and also infested with insects.
+Here it is stated that Hašek said he was a reporter for a newspaper, had worked for Banka Slavia until 28 May 1903, and had travelled across Galicia and Hungary since.
+His mother had, on behalf of the paper, sent him 24 crowns on 1 August.
+On that day he was still in Kraków, but five days later the money had been spent.
+The police also revealed that his clothing was in a bad state and infested with insects.
 The reason for his arrest was breach of passport regulations[f].
 The newspaper in question was Národní listy and in July they indeed published two of his stories.
-Both are set in the area around Kraków although the city is not mentioned explicitly.
+Both are set in the area around Kraków, although the city is not mentioned explicitly.
 The stories indicate that he had arrived in the city from the south, via Zakopane.

 Memorial plaque